Relocated Fixed-Point Iterations with Applications to Variable Stepsize Resolvent Splitting: Abstract

 \section{Abstract}

 In this work, we develop a convergence framework for iterative algorithms whose updates can be described by a one-parameter family of nonexpansive operators.
-Within the framework, each step involving one of the main algorithmic operators is followed by a second step which ``relocates'' fixed-points of the current operator to the next.
-As a consequence, our analysis does not require the family of nonexpansive operators to have a common fixed-point, as is common in the literature.
+Within the framework, each step involving one of the main algorithmic operators is followed by a second step which ``relocates'' fixed points of the current operator to the next.
+As a consequence, our analysis does not require the family of nonexpansive operators to have a common fixed point, as frequently assumed in the literature.
 Our analysis uses a parametric extension of the demiclosedness principle for nonexpansive operators.
 As an application of our convergence results, we develop a version of the graph-based extension of the Douglas--Rachford algorithm for finding a zero of the sum of $N\geq 2$ maximally monotone operators, which does not require the resolvent parameter to be constant across iterations.

 { {\bfseries 2020 Mathematics Subject Classification:} { 47H05, 47H09, 47N10, 65K05, 47H04. }

 {\bfseries Keywords:} Fixed-point iterations, demiclosedness principle, nonexpansive operator, resolvent splitting, Douglas--Rachford. }